 Slime recipes are our jam.
 We just love to make all sorts of slime variations!
 We’ve made a volcano slime recipe before, but this time, my kids wanted to see if we could make a lava slime recipe!
+We love this addition to our list of summer slime recipes.

 We were so pleased with how the slime turned out and it looks just like magma and cooling lava rock.